 Carbon Fibre is another strong and lightweight material used to make skateboarding helmets.
 A carbon fiber helmet easily deflects shock without breaking because of its high compression strength.
-And combination of fiberglass with Kevlar to makes an even more durable helmet.
+And the combination of fiberglass with Kevlar makes an even more durable helmet.

 ABS plastic is a blend of specific polymers and polybutadiene rubber.
 It is durable, rugged, and offers excellent protection against bumps and dents.
 Helmets made from this material a generally more affordable as this is inexpensive.